 Superspreader Sunday?
-Experts worry Super Bowl could trigger coronavirus explosion.
+Experts worry Super Bowl parties could trigger coronavirus explosion.

 “We want our fans to be safe,” Goodell said.
 “They need to be smart.
 They need to wear their PPE.
 They need to be gathering in small groups.
 We worked with the CDC about their advice that came out last Saturday about staying at home and doing it with family and household members.
 And we believe that’s the way it should happen.
 We’re all going to enjoy the Super Bowl a little different this year.”

-In at least one previous case, sports-related celebrations were blamed for a spike in coronavirus infections.
-Last fall, officials with the Los Angeles County Department of Health told USA Today it was “highly likely” that watch parties and a gathering outside the Staples Center celebrating the Lakers victory in the NBA Finals contributed to a rise in cases.
+Sports-related celebrations have been blamed for at least one a spike in coronavirus infections.
+Last fall, officials with the Los Angeles County Department of Public Health told USA Today it was “highly likely” that watch parties and a gathering outside the Staples Center celebrating the Lakers’ victory in the NBA Finals contributed to a rise in cases.

-As has become a theme in the U.S. response to the pandemic, calls for a more subdued Super Bowl have not come without controversy.
-After Kansas City officials joined the Chiefs and local sports commission in announcing they would hold no public celebration of a victory, leaders in Cass County, Mo., suggested they could host instead.
+As has become a theme in the U.S. response to the pandemic, calls for a more subdued Super Bowl have not come without a backlash.
+After Kansas City officials joined the Chiefs and the local sports commission in announcing they would hold no public celebration of a victory, leaders in Cass County, Mo., suggested they could host instead.

 Three commissioners in the deep-red county, which has no mask mandate, wrote to the Chiefs with the offer.
 The team has shown no interest.